PistonDevelopers/blog.piston.rs/_posts/2019-04-15-transitioning-to-image-rs.md

 Follow [@PistonDeveloper at Twitter](https://twitter.com/PistonDeveloper)!

-This blog is about the transition of image libraries from the Piston project to a new organization: [Image-rs](https://github.com/image-rs)
+This blog is about the transition of image libraries from The Piston Project to a new organization: [Image-rs](https://github.com/image-rs)

 ### Why Image Libraries are Moving